Fort Wayne International Airport: Fort Wayne International Airport

-During and after the recession of 2008, Fort Wayne International Airport lost relatively little of its service and passengers when compared with similar Midwestern airports.
+During and after the Great Recession, Fort Wayne International Airport lost relatively little of its service and passengers when compared with similar Midwestern airports.
 Although Continental Airlines ended Cleveland service in 2009 and Delta ended Cincinnati service in 2011, there was no impact to the airport in the end.
 Unlike some other similar airports, Fort Wayne International Airport gained passengers in the six years immediately following Continental's discontinuation of Cleveland flights.
 In the cases of both Cleveland and Cincinnati, the service discontinuation was part of broader hub cutbacks at both Continental and Delta that affected many other airports.
 Following the merger of Delta and Northwest, Delta also replaced the last of the turboprop flying from the airport with regional jets.
 Around the time of the discontinuation of Cleveland service, United placed Continental flight numbers and allowed Continental OnePass frequent-flyer miles to be earned on United flights, including those from Fort Wayne.
 United continues to serve the airport following the United/Continental merger, and added flights to their Newark hub in September 2016.
 However, this service was unsuccessful due to local passenger preference for LaGuardia Airport and United’s 2018 decision to reduce Newark flying to many small markets.

 Today Fort Wayne is served by four carriers: Allegiant Air, American Eagle, Delta, and United Express.
 Although they account for a small percentage of airport traffic (less than 1%), charter flights from operators including Allegiant, Vision Airlines, and Republic Airlines also operate from the airport.
 Delta reduces Detroit flights during January and February, the airport's slowest months, while United and American reduce Chicago flights.
 Delta's Atlanta and Minneapolis flights, all American flights aside from O'Hare, and Allegiant flights to Florida and Phoenix do not see reductions in January and February.

 The airport's terminal received updates in 2013.
 These updates included new paint, expanded business, new welcome centers, new children's play areas, permanent heating and air conditioning units for aircraft use at gates and new lounge seating near the gates with power outlets.
 The airport's office reception area and executive offices on the second floor of the terminal building also received an update at approximately the same time.
 Also in 2013, Allegiant reintroduced service to Phoenix via Phoenix–Mesa Gateway Airport in late October of that year.
 Phoenix is the third-most popular city from Fort Wayne International Airport behind Atlanta and Dallas, and prior to the reintroduction, Phoenix was also the most popular city without nonstop service from the airport.
 The resumed Phoenix service became Allegiant's fourth year-round and fifth total destination from the airport.